 The Sacrament of Matrimony

-Couples are asked to contact the parish office at least 6 months in advance of their proposed wedding date to begin the Marriage Preparation Process.
-All information concerning the celebration of the Sacrament of Matrimony at St. Paul is found in our Wedding Guidelines which may be downloaded HERE.
+During this time of isolation, couples are asked to please contact Pat Kitzler in the Parish Office at email@example.com at least 6 months in advance of their preferred wedding date to begin the Marriage Preparation Process.
+General information concerning the celebration of the Sacrament of Matrimony at St. Paul is outlined in our Wedding Guidelines which may be downloaded HERE.
 Please read these guidelines in their entirety!

 Selecting Your Wedding Music